BRAT Diet Alternatives: Substitute Foods to Try

 The Paleo diet is better than the BRAT diet in terms of nutrients.
 It contains immune-boosting nutrients that aid in the body’s healing when you’re sick.

-One key benefit of this diet is the restoration of lost electrolytes and minerals in the body, which is necessary to keep them hydrated with the correct amount of salts.
+One key benefit of this diet is restoring lost electrolytes and minerals in the body, which is necessary to keep it hydrated with the correct amount of salt.

 BRAT Diet Alternative Foods